ASHI Certified Inspector #10233 Washington State Licensed Home Inspector #239

 58) Major Concern, Repair/Replace, Conducive conditions - No vapor barrier was installed in the crawl space.
 This is a conducive condition for wood-destroying organisms due to the likelihood of water evaporating from the soil below up into the structure.
 A 6 mil black plastic sheet should be placed over all exposed soil with seams overlapped to 12 inches, and not in contact with any wood structural components.
 The sheeting should be held in place with bricks or stones, not wood.
 Recommend installing a vapor barrier per standard building practices.

+59) Major Concern, Repair/Replace - A) The sump pump located in the crawl space appeared to be inoperable.
+Water may accumulate in the building substructure during periods of heavy rain.
+Recommend that a qualified plumbing contractor evaluate and repair or replace the sump pump as necessary.
 B) Water was found entering the the crawl space at several location, concrete footing cold joints and buried crawl space vents.
 Water from crawl spaces can evaporate and enter the structure above causing high levels of moisture in the structure.
 This is a conducive condition for wood rot.
 Recommend a qualified drainage contractor be retained to further investigate this concern, recommend exact repairs and provide repair costs.
 Typically such repairs include: installing a French Drain system in the crawl space.

 60) Major Concern, Repair/Replace - No insulation was installed under the floor above the crawl space.
 Recommend that a qualified person install insulation for better energy efficiency and per standard building practices.
 Typically this is R-19 rated fiberglass batt with the attached facing installed against the warm (floor) side.

 61) Minor Concern, Repair/Replace - A) The step into the crawl space door was higher than 7 3/4 inches and posed a fall or trip hazard.
 Recommend installing a porch at the door to correct this condition.
+B) The crawl space was deep enough that a ladder would help entering the access space.
+A permanently installed ladder should be constructed inside the crawl space.

 62) Minor Concern, Repair/Maintain, Conducive conditions - Cellulose material such as scrap wood was found in the crawl space.
 This is a conducive condition for wood-destroying organisms.
 Recommend removing all cellulose-based debris from the crawl space.